Haivision/srt/docs/statistics.md

 ### pktRecvUniqueTotal

-The number of unique original or retransmitted DATA packets received by the SRT receiver in time.
+The number of unique original or retransmitted DATA packets received by the SRT receiver **in time** and as a result successfully delivered to the application.
 Available for receiver.

 This value contains only **unique** meaning first arrived DATA packets so that there is no difference whether it is original or retransmitted (in case of loss) packet that comes first and is taken into account.
 This statistic doesn't count the packets received as duplicated (retransmitted or sent several times by the defective hardware/software) or “too late to deliver” (retransmitted or reordered and as a result arrived too late).
 See [pktRcvDropTotal](#pktRcvDropTotal) statistic which counts “too late to deliver” packets.

-In case the `SRTO_PACKETFILTER` socket option is enabled (refer to [API.md](https://cac-word-edit.officeapps.live.com/we/API.md)), packet filter control packets  ([pktRcvFilterExtraTotal](#pktRcvFilterExtraTotal)) are not taken into account as well.
+In case the `SRTO_PACKETFILTER` socket option is enabled (refer to [API.md](https://cac-word-edit.officeapps.live.com/we/API.md)), this statistic also takes into account recovered by the packet filter packets ([pktRcvFilterSupplyTotal](#pktRcvFilterSupplyTotal)) and does not take into account received packet filter control packets ([pktRcvFilterExtraTotal](#pktRcvFilterExtraTotal)).

 ### pktSndLossTotal